Bealby/grandpas-pocket-watch-shop/README.md

   A more complex and varied payment procedure to separate delivery and payment address, and also allow for 'Paypal' to be used in transactions.
-An ease of payment such as Paypal can greatly improve UX.
+An ease of payment such as 'Paypal' can greatly improve UX.

 - **Authentication**
-  An authentication signing procedure that can use Gmail automarically sign in.
-The more efficient a user can Signin the higher chance you can hold onto traffic to your Website.
+  An authentication signing in procedure that can use Gmail/ Facebook authentication can really improve traffic to a Website as users are relieved of the duty of having type in details.

 - **Greater search criteria.
-Order canceliation feature** A order canceliation feature would be reassuraing for users who many wish to cancel their order and not have to go throught rh process of contrasting the owner of the Wensite.
+Order cancelation feature** A order cancelation feature would be reassuring for users who may wish to cancel their order and do not want to go through the trouble of having to contact the owner.

 - **Social Accounts**
-As the Website expands using Websites such as Instagram, Facebook and Twitter can greatly promote and spread the word of your business.
+  As the Website expands media outlets such as Instagram, Facebook and Twitter can greatly promote and spread the word of the business.

 ---